Seasides-india/2022/content/career boosters/_index.md

 {{% home-info %}}

 Seasides believes in helping the community realize its potential.
-We are organizing a “Career Booster”(name can be changed), at Seasides 2022, to help you bring closer to your career goals.
+We are organizing a “Career Booster”, at Seasides 2022, to help you bring closer to your career goals.

 We are looking forward to engaging senior professionals working in the security industry for prominent companies to review your resumes and gauge your aptitude via an interview.
 Selected profiles will be referred to our sponsors for the event.